projectatomic/atomic-site/source/blog/2016-06-16-micro-cluster-part-2.html.md

 2. Started timesyncd
 3. Started Cockpit

 Step 2 is one of those things I learned the hard way.
-Timesyncd isn't started by default on Fedora Atomic Host, and Etcd and Kubernetes behave fairly badly if the hosts in the cluster show very different times.
+Timesyncd isn't started by default on Fedora Atomic Host, and etcd and Kubernetes behave fairly badly if the hosts in the cluster show very different times.
 In fact, Ansible config will fail.
 [I have an issue open](https://fedorahosted.org/cloud/ticket/161) and this should get fixed in the future.
 For now, the way you enable it is:

 ```
 timedatectl set-ntp true